component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 ### The task

 1. Build the `Box` component that can control its padding, margin, width, and background color via styled-system.
-1. By default it should just render a `div` without any any spacing applied.
+2. By default it should just render a `div` without any spacing applied.

 <details>
  <summary>Solution</summary>